24 Hour Help Line – Call Now

-As is the case with all addictions, it is extremely rare that the sufferer originally intended to fall into the dangerous behavior that led to his or her addiction.
-Similarly, it is extremely rare that the sufferer thought his or her behavior would eventually lead him or her to suffer withdrawal symptoms and have to seek help.
+How long should alcohol detox take?
+This question has various answers.
+However, detoxification should be done by a qualified physician or addiction treatment center.
+In New Jersey, as is the case with all addictions, it is extremely rare that the sufferer originally intended to fall into the dangerous behavior that led to his or her addiction.
+Similarly, it is extremely rare that the sufferer through his or her behavior would eventually lead him or her to suffer withdrawal symptoms and have to seek help.
 What can be the odd drink every now and then with friends can soon develop into a full-on addiction at a moment?s notice.

 For the average alcohol drinker, withdrawal symptoms are not likely to be a severe or life-threatening experience.
 But, for a heavy drinker who is used to binge drinking, the process of alcohol withdrawal and detoxification can be extremely dangerous if it is not handled properly and carefully.
 This is because a heavy drinker has developed a chemical dependency within his or her body.
 His or her inner nervous systems can only function if alcohol is present because the body has become used to working around the harmful substance.

 When alcohol is not present in the body, the nervous system does not function correctly.
 It is fooled into thinking it requires alcohol to continue working efficiently.
 The brain lacks the necessary neurotransmitters to function and gets sent into shock, causing the blood levels to also go into shock.
 The question arises, “Is alcohol self-detox at home a good idea?“

 There are many symptoms of alcohol detoxification and some are much more severe than others.
 These symptoms can vary a great deal depending on the individual and how much he or she drinks on a regular basis.